BCG-X-Official/facet/README.md

     ```
     @property
         def foo(self) -> Foo:
-            """
-            :return: the foo object"""
+            """:return: the foo object"""
             pass
     ```

-- Start full sentences with a capitalised word and end each sentence with punctuation , e.g.,
+- Start full sentences and phrases with a capitalised word and end each sentence with punctuation
+, e.g.,

     ```"""Fit the model."""```